jasonhick/mobile-flashcards/README.md

 * Run `yarn start` to start both servers
 * Follow the onscreen instructions to launch either the iOS or Andriod simulators

+### Notifications

+Daily notifications have been set to trigger at 12:30pm.
+To test local notifications more sooner than tomorrow(!) uncomment line 44 in notifications.js:
+// tomorrow.setDate(tomorrow.getTime() + 60000);

+Notifications will be set for 60 seconds in the future every time you complete a quiz.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).